mkuthan/mkuthan.github.io/source/_posts/2016-01-29-spark-kafka-integration2.markdown

 Kafka producer buffers messages in memory before sending.
 When our memory buffer is exhausted, Kafka producer must either stop accepting new records (block) or throw errors.
-By default Kafka producer is blocking and this behavior is legitimate for stream processing.
+By default Kafka producer blocks and this behavior is legitimate for stream processing.
 The processing should be delayed if Kafka producer memory buffer is full and could not accept new messages.
 Ensure that `block.on.buffer.full` Kafka producer configuration property is set.